On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Magnetic Fields in Flat FRW Universes

 and sets the initial conditions for the magnetic evolution in the radiation era.
 Substituting the above into the right-hand side of (\ref{rB+1}), we arrive at

 where $a\geq a_*^+$.
-Consequently, superhorizon-sized magnetic fields are superadiabatically amplified (i.e.~$B\propto a^{-1}$) all along the radiation epoch as well.
+Consequently, superhorizon-sized magnetic fields are superadiabatically amplified (i.e.,~$B\propto a^{-1}$) all along the radiation epoch as well.

-Similarly, we find that $\eta_*^-B_*^{\prime\;-}= -B_*^-$ prior to the equilibrium time, since $a\propto\eta$ when $w=1/3$ (see Eq.~(\ref{sf-ct}) in \S~\ref{ssERRD}).
+Similarly, we find that $\eta_*^-B_*^{\prime\;-}= -B_*^-$ prior to the equilibrium time, since $a\propto\eta$ when $w=1/3$ (see Equation~(\ref{sf-ct}) in Section~\ref{ssERRD}).
 At the time of matter-radiation equality the background barotropic index changes from $w_*^-=1/3$ to $w_*^+=0$.
 Then, when the matching hypersurface is that of constant conformal time and the $B$-field evolves smoothly through the transit, we have

 at the start of matter domination.
 Finally, setting $w=w_*^+=0$ into the right-hand side of solution (\ref{lsB2}) and using the above initial conditions, leads to